 While a certain amount of hierarchy may be necessary to get work done, networks naturally route around hierarchy.
-Networks enable work to be done collaboratively, especially when that work is complex and there are no simple answers, best practices or case studies to fall back on.
+Networks enable work to be done cooperatively, especially when that work is complex and there are no simple answers, best practices, or case studies to fall back on.
 Real business value today is in complex and creative work.

 Just imagine if the idea that the only knowledge we can manage is our own informed our organizations and our approach to learning and development?